 How can I give someone Power of Attorney on my policy?

 A power of attorney is a legal document that lets you appoint someone to either help you make decisions about your money or your health, or make those decisions for you.
-There are two types of power of attorney:
+In England, there are two types of power of attorney:

 - Ordinary power of attorney – this gives someone you trust the authority to make decisions for you about your money.
 People tend to set up an ordinary power of attorney for a short time, such as if they’re going to be in hospital for a few months and want to make sure their bills get paid while they’re away.